 Sausalito Wine Tasting Rooms

-There are three different wine tasting rooms to enjoy in Sausalito, all within three or four blocks of the Ferry pier.
+There are two different wine tasting rooms to enjoy in Sausalito, both within a few blocks of the Ferry pier.
 Each has its own style and personality, and each features a selection of different wines and snacks along with knowledgeable people to answer your questions.

-We have never felt “pushed” to buy something here, and the environments are comfortable.
-Two of the shops represent multiple labels, while one is a family business with its own Napa County vineyards and winery.
-The three Sausalito tasting rooms are:
+We have never felt pushed to buy something here beyond a tasting flight, and the environments are comfortable.
+The Sausalito wine tasting rooms are:

 What Do You Do at a Wine Tasting?